 My dream for the campsite was to make it somewhere unforgettable.
 We started with a simple field and a high quality toilet block and have now added features such as an onsite shop, coffee shop and in 2019 we added electric hook up.
-2019 was an eventful year and Cat and I are engaged!
-As well as this we have opened our brand new timber pods and luxury bell tents all with private hot tubs.
+2019 was an eventful year and Cat and I got engaged!
+As well as this we opened our brand new timber pods and luxury bell tents all with private hot tubs.
 As a family we have dedicated many hours to the project and being perfectionists, we have thought about all the little details that will create a memorable and unique stay.
 It's been an exciting and exhausting journey with many highs and some lows, but it's so rewarding to see how much people love it here and to see the excellent reviews we are receiving.

 As we continue to grow our philosophy is simple, be friendly, down to earth and always retain the family atmosphere.
 Oh, and of course embody the traditional welcoming charm Yorkshire is famous for.